jdetch/wdi_9_angular_demo_routes/README.md

 * We have used the ng-view directive to define where the view for a route will be shown within the page.
 	* The index.html, shell page, is like a rails layout.
 And a ng-view directive is somewhat like a yield statement in a rails layout.
+	* The div with the ng-view directive will be replaced by the contents, HTML, generated from the View.

 #### Create a app/app.js file

+_Notice the use of a Immediately Invoked Function Expression (IIFE).
+This is a very common pattern used to create an isolated scope and prevent Global namespace pollution._

+_In this case we have named the IIFE to 'customersAppIIFE'.
+The name is only useful when debugging and viewing the call stack_

 ```
 (function customersAppIIFE(){